Giorgio Colangeli

 Giorgio Colangeli (born 14 December 1949) is an Italian stage, television and film actor.

-Life and career
+Early life

 Born in Rome, Colangeli graduated in nuclear physics, then he started a stage career.

+Career

 After several minor roles, Colangeli's breakout role came in 2006 with the tormented Luigi Sparti in Alessandro Angelini's Salty Air; for his performance he won a David di Donatello for best supporting actor and the Best Actor Award at the first Rome Film Festival.

 In 2012, for his performance in La decima onda, he won a Nastro d'Argento for best actor in a short film.